dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleLocalFinderTaskGetAdvancedResultInfo.md

 > `optional` **items**: [`BaseSerpElementItem`](../classes/BaseSerpElementItem.md)[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:42015
+main.ts:43858

 ***